|

 profit side.

-_ _Sister Seated With Brennan.
+_ _Sister Seated

-_ The girl, who has been making
+The girl, who has been making

 her home with Brennan, Mrs. Mary